Small and Recessed Chins: Causes, Treatments, & Surgery

 Genetically Weak Chin

 According to the American Society of Plastic Surgeons, there are several reasons that a patient may complain about having "no chin."
-What they really are referring to is the fact that they have a recessed chin, which makes their jawline appear weak.
+What they are referring to is the fact that they have a recessed chin, which makes their jawline appear weak.

 Many people have weak chins due to genetic reasons.
 The person seeking guidance from a medical professional about correcting a recessed chin many times has experienced a deep overbite, where the chin was forced backwards.
-A weak chin profile may also be the result of certain medical conditions that cause patients to actually look as though they have double chins as the lower jaw sits in a position farther back from the upper jaw.
+A weak chin profile may also be the result of certain medical conditions that cause patients to look as though they have double chins as the lower jaw sits in a position farther back from the upper jaw.

 Despite the cause of the weakened chin, patients can seek solutions to improve their facial aesthetics via a board-certified plastic surgeon who specializes in chin surgery, or an orthodontist.